Truth and Reconciliation Commission (South Korea): Background

-Scope of Investigation: Korea under Japanese rule
+Korea under Japanese rule

 Independence movements immediately preceding and during the Japanese occupation, and efforts by overseas Koreans to uphold Korea's sovereignty, are described below.

 Abuses of governmental power against the Guro farmland owners

 The TRCK verified that the government abused its power by fabricating facts concerning the owners of farmland in Guro.

 In 1942, the Japanese Ministry of Defense confiscated the land of 200 farmers in the Guro area.
 The farmers continued to use the land under the supervision of the Central Land Administration Bureau, even after Korea's liberation in 1945.
 Beginning in 1961, the government constructed an industrial complex and public housing on the land.

 In 1964, the farmers claimed rightful ownership of the land and brought several civil action lawsuits against the government.

 The rulings for many of these cases were not issued until after 1968.

 The government began appealing the rulings in 1968, appealing three cases in 1968 and one case in 1970.
 The government accused the defendants of defrauding the government and launched an investigation.
 The prosecutor arrested the accused without warrants or explanation, and coerced them into surrendering their rights through the use of violence.
 However, the investigation did not uncover any evidence that supported the accusations.

 The lack of evidence and the fact that the civil action suit rulings were already passed did not deter the government from demanding that the defendants surrender their rights.
 After 40 of the defendants refused to obey the demand, several lawsuits were brought against them.
 The prosecution accused them of fraud and attempted to punish the defendants by holding criminal trials.

 Official documents verify that the defendants were eligible for farmland distributed by the government under the Farming Land Reform Act and, therefore, did not defraud the government as alleged.
 Although most of the defendants were cleared of suspicion, the government conducted a second investigation to punish them.

 The Commission recommended that the government officially apologize, hold a retrial, and implement relevant measures for the defendants.